PDOK/wms-image-generator/README.md

-# thumbnail-generator
+# wms-image-generator

-Webapp to generate thumbnails from WMS services
+Webapp to generate images from WMS services.